Friday, May 10, 2013

 convert gpt

 After this windows installed fine.
-I sintalled the neccesary drivers and everything works fine, from usb 3.0 (quite high speeds on this laptop actually) to the webcome.
+I installed the necessary drivers and everything works fine, from USB 3.0 (quite high speeds on this laptop actually) to the webcam.

 There is a problem however, a huge one.
 It's not enough to make me have buyers remorse over my purchase but it's enough where I feel I should mention it.